30 Indoor Activities for Rainy Days in Kyoto

 4. Kyoto Kaleidoscope Museum

-Kyoto Kaleidoscope Museum is a small museum which displays about 50 kaleidoscopes chosen from about 300 collections from all over the world, the exhibition changes every season.
-Of course you can play with them by hand too!
-The collection will be beyond your imagination, many kaleidoscopes don’t look like typical kaleidoscopes such as the one that looks like a Maiko doll.
+The Kyoto Kaleidoscope Museum is a small museum showcasing about 50 kaleidoscopes from around 300 different collections from all over the world.
+This is a great opportunity to try them out, too!
+The collection will be beyond your imagination, with many kaleidoscopes that don’t look like what you would expect, such as the one that looks like a Maiko doll.

 5. Furuta Oribe Museum

-Furuta Oribe was a master of tea ceremony in the late 16th century.
-Furuta Oribe Museum is a small museum which displays his tea ceremony tools and calligraphy works.
+Furuta Oribe was a master of tea ceremony in the late 16th century, and the Furuta Oribe Museum is a small museum which displays his tea ceremony tools and calligraphy works.
 The exhibition changes twice a year.

 6. Kyoto Cultural Museum